maxmilton/trackx-demo/README.md

 ## Usage

-> Note: Needs the <https://github.com/maxmilton/trackx> files in a directory parallel to this one.
+> Note: You'll need the <https://github.com/maxmilton/trackx> files in a directory parallel to this one.

 ### Install dependencies